GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

   #speechbrain applies an additional #acr("CTC") @graves_towards_2014 loss to the encoder.
   The #acr("CTC") cost function allows the training of recurrent architectures to perform speech recognition without requiring prior alignment between the input and target sequences.

+We have also explored a more powerful model relying on transformers
+#draft[
+  - citation
+  - explain methodo ?
+  - benchmark -> finish current experiment (warning: takes a long time to run) ]

+#include "asr_models_comparison.typ"

 We have integrated the #speechbrain #acr("ASR") library into the simulator.
 The input signals used for each source are drawn from the #librispeech @panayotov_librispeech_2015 (@sec:simulator:simulator:components:sound_sources).
 The simulator loads the ground truth transcripts along with the clean signal.
 Thus, our #acr("ASR") module can be fed with the listened signal computed by the simulator, and the obtained transcription can then be compared with the ground-truth one.

+#draft[
+  We should compare the two ASR models.\
+  I think that we have kept the light model...
+]

 ==== Computing of #acr("WER")-maps